contextus/1BLP-mobile-app/src/one_bataan_league_pass/readme.md

 }

 ```
-- Extends from the class `View<TViewModel>`.
-The view model is automatically assigned.
+- Extends from the class `ViewBase<TViewModel>`.
+The view model is automatically resolved.
 - `buildView()` is called to rebuild the UI whenever the view model calls `notifyListeners`.

 And here is our view model: